April 2024 SL Web User Group summary

 Simulator Deployments

-No changes at the start of the week, leaving the list of official viewers as:
+No viewer updates at the start of the week, leaving the current official viewers as:

 • Release channel cohorts (please see my notes on manually installing RC viewer versions if you wish to install any release candidate(s) yourself).